purdue-nrl/Gradual-Channel-Pruning-using-FRS/README.md

 ```

 # Note
-This version of the code doesn't support the pruning for skip connections of the ResNet.
+This version of the code doesn't support the pruning of skip connections for the ResNet architectures.
 I'll update it to include the pruning of skip conncetions soon.